This article may contain links from our affiliate partners. Please read how we make money!

 In addition to being affordable and offering many different amenities as other models do – such as pressure cooking or warming up food – there are also some extra perks worth noting about this specific version.

-- This Instant Pot Lux has 10 amazing built-in programs that can cook meats, eggs, cakes, porridges, steam veggies, and pretty much anything you fancy for dinner – all with the press of a button!
+- This Instant Pot Lux has 10 amazing built-in programs that can cook meats, eggs, cakes, porridges, steam veggies, other foods and pretty much anything you fancy for dinner – all with the press of a button!

 - This Lux V3 is a 6-quart machine that easily handles medium-sized families of 6, or you can choose from smaller and larger options to cater to your needs.